Bright11/laravel-authentication-package/README.md

 This package comes with two built-in middleware 'admin' and 'user'.

-These middleware can be used to secure different parts of your application based on user roles.
+This middleware can be used to secure different parts of your application based on user roles.

 ## Admin Middleware